Downfall

 (2024)

-Taking the part of a sole survivor of this event, the reader chooses their own route through the abandoned ruins of London.
+Downfall is an experiment in speculative documentary, which uses synthetic imagery and a non-linear narrative to explore what the world after humankind might look like, and what forces might bring our demise about.
+Taking the part of a sole survivor, the reader chooses their own route through the abandoned ruins of London.
 Along the way some of the factors which led to the downfall of humankind are revealed, from climate change and political extremism, to technological hubris and authoritarianism.
 The choice based narrative means each read through is unique, and both the locations visited and the precise combination of factors which led to the fall of human civilisation changes each time the book is explored.

 View the Downfall photobook